My free checklist will help you get organized so you can finally run a smooth food photography shoot!

-Full disclosure, Rachel announced a couple of months ago that she was offering a free 6 months mentorship and I was selected alongside my co-mentee Martin Willmann.
-I get regular calls and emails with her and we work on topics such as finding your style, creating an engaging and cohesive portfolio, finding and approaching clients, etc. She is an amazing mentor and I am unbelievably grateful to be able to learn directly from her.
+in 2018, Rachel announced that she was offering a free 6 months mentorship and I was selected alongside my co-mentee Martin Willmann.
+I got regular calls and emails with her and we worked on topics such as finding your style, creating an engaging and cohesive portfolio, finding and approaching clients, etc. She was (and is) an amazing mentor.
+I am unbelievably grateful to be able to learn directly from her.

-Bea Lubas – One of my absolute favorite food photographer.
-She shares her beautiful work on Instagram and on her website, amongst some recipes and tutorials.
-She also shares some great behind the scenes and very often shares her creative process and how she “builds” (literally) her photos on IG Stories.
+One of my absolute favorite food photographers.
+She shares her beautiful work on Instagram and on her website, along with some recipes and tutorials.
+She also shares some great behind-the-scenes info on IG Stories about her creative process and how she “builds” (literally) her photos.
 It is fascinating and I always learn something new.
-She regularly hosts great challenges, like the #belightinspired challenge going on right now until the end of August.
-She also gives some in person workshops, which are very often sold out.
-One day, I will make it to one of them 🙂
+She regularly hosts great challenges, too.
+She also gives some in-person workshops, which are very often sold out.
+That should tell you something!

-The Bite Shot – Joannie Simon is food photographer and on her YouTube channel she shares great videos about Lighting, Gear, Food Styling, etc. I always learn new things and her personality is awesome and very fun.
+Joanie Simon is another incredible food photographer.
+On her YouTube channel she shares great videos about Lighting, Gear, Food Styling, etc. I always learn new things and her personality is awesome and very fun.
 You can also follow her on Instagram, her stories and IGTV are great resources.
 When I released my ebook, The Upwork Playbook, I was honored to join her for a live video and she was just amazing.

-There is of course a lot of other resources out there, but there is also a limited (very limited) number of hours in a day, so I try to stick to those resources, which have have enough content to keep me busy for the next 10 years… What are your favorite classes and go-to online resources?
+There are, of course, a lot of other resources out there, but there is also a limited (very limited) number of hours in a day.
+So I try to stick to the resources I listed here for now.
+They have enough content to keep me busy for the next 10 years!
+What are your favorite classes and go-to online resources?